KanchanaWijesooriya/Data-Engineer---Short-Practical-Screening---Dialog-Finance-PLC/SUBMISSION_Final.md

 All the steps are ccelarly in this qork drectory, so do not try to change file locations.

+This assessment has done by the using `python + pandas`.
+To run code scripts, you need to install python and pandas (`pip install pandas`) in your work environment.

 if any script want to run and seen the result execute => `python copy_relative_path of file.py`

 Task 1 explicitly asking in question, So I assuming,